 - Pain and suffering

 In order to prove your case, your legal team must show that your anesthesiologist and/or medical team failed to act with the care that a competent physician would have under the same circumstances.

-The medical malpractice attorneys at McGowan, Hood & Felder, LLC help victims of medical malpractice.
+The medical malpractice attorneys at McGowan, Hood, Felder & Phillips, LLC help victims of medical malpractice.
 If you or a loved one were injured because of the negligence of a medical professional, we are here to hold them accountable for the harm they have caused – and help ensure they will never do it again.
 To schedule a free consultation with one of our South Carolina injury attorneys, call 803-327-7800, or we invite you to reach out to us through our contact page.

 Randy is the former President of the South Carolina Association for Justice.
 He has been certified by the American Board of Professional Liability as a specialist in Medical Malpractice Law which is recognized by the South Carolina Bar.
 Randy has also been awarded the distinction of being a “Super Lawyer” 10 times in the last decade.
 He has over 25 years of experience helping injured people fight back against corporations, hospitals and wrong-doers.